tokamachina/conditional-visibility-new/wiki/tutorial.md

     visionLevelMinIndex: number; // [OPTIONAL] check a min index for filter a range of sense can see these conditions, or viceversa conditions can be seen only from this sense
     visionLevelMaxIndex: number; // [OPTIONAL] check a max index for filter a range of sense can see these conditions, or viceversa conditions can be seen only from this sense
-    conditionElevation: boolean; // [OPTIONAL] force to check the elevation between the source token and the target token, useful when using module like 'Levels' conditionTargets:string[]; // [OPTIONAL] force to apply the check only for these sources (you can set this but is used only from sense) conditionSources:string[]; // [OPTIONAL] force to apply the check only for these sources (you can set this but is used only from condition) effectCustomId:string;  // [OPTIONAL] if you use the module 'DFreds Convenient Effects', you can associate a custom active effect by using the customId string of the DFred effect
+    conditionElevation: boolean; // [OPTIONAL] force to check the elevation between the source token and the target token, useful when using module like 'Levels' conditionTargets:string[]; // [OPTIONAL] force to apply the check only for these sources (you can set this but is used only from sense active effect) conditionSources:string[]; // [OPTIONAL] force to apply the check only for these sources (you can set this but is used only from condition active effect) effectCustomId:string;  // [OPTIONAL] if you use the module 'DFreds Convenient Effects', you can associate a custom active effect by using the customId string of the DFred effect
 });
 ```